uDALES/u-dales/docs/udales-example-simulations.md

 ## Prerequisites

-All examples below assume that you have installed uDALES as per our [getting started guide](./udales-getting-started.md) and set up the paths to [run simulations](./udales-getting-started.md/#run).
+All examples below assume that you have installed uDALES as per our [getting started guide](./udales-getting-started.md) and set up the paths up to and including [run simulations](./udales-getting-started.md/#run).

 Example cases are located under `u-dales/examples`.